All young workers have access to NZ’s minimum employment entitlements.

 - get advice or support from someone you trust before you sign the contract.

-- have your contract kept updated, and a right to a copy when you ask for it.
+- have your contract kept up to date, and a right to a copy when you ask for it.

-- be paid at least the minimum wage but only if you are 16 years or older.
+- be paid at least the minimum wage if you a 16-years or older.

-- get paid leave under these circumstances after you have been employed for six months, or you meet the ‘hours’ worked’ test:
+- get paid leave under these circumstances after you’ve been employed for 6-months or you meet the ‘hours worked’ test:

-3 days of paid bereavement leave on the death of your spouse, parent, child, sibling, grandparent, grandchild, or spouse’s parent.
+– up to 3-days paid bereavement leave on the death of your spouse/partner, parent, child, sibling, grandparent, grandchild, or your spouse or partner’s parent.

-one day of paid bereavement leave on the death of a person not included above, if your employer accepts that you have suffered a bereavement.
+– up to one day of paid bereavement leave on the death of a person not included in the above.

-up to 10 days of paid domestic violence leave per year.
+– up to 10-days paid domestic violence leave per year.

-- ask at any time for short-term, flexible working arrangements, for up to two months, to help you deal with the effects of domestic violence.
+- ask at any time for short-term, flexible working arrangements, for up to 2-months, to help deal with the effects of domestic violence.

 - ask your employer for details of your time worked, leave, and holiday entitlements.